 To add a map location to the route that is not an existing waypoint or map item, you must mark it as a new waypoint.
-Use the arrow cursor to select the desired map position and press ENTER/MARK again to confirm the new waypoint.
-You may also change the name and symbol of the new waypoint (see page 41).
+Use the arrow cursor to select the desired map position and press ENTER/MARK.
+Press ENTER/MARK again to confirm the new waypoint.
+You may also change the name and symbol of the new waypoint (see page 51).

 - 5. As you add each new waypoint to the route, the data window just above the map display will show the waypoint/map item name or 'Map Pointer', bearing and distance from your location, and coordinates of the cursor.
 The top data window shows the name of the route as it is being created, using the beginning and end points as the default name.
 The bottom of the display shows the number of available and used points.
 A route line appears on the map to indicate each completed leg, and a dotted line appears to indicate the distance and bearing to the arrow cursor from the last route waypoint. - 6.
-Repeat steps 4 and 5 until you have finished defining all route waypoints. - 7.
-To change the route name, press MENU, then select 'Edit Route Name' and press ENTER/MARK.
-The route name will be highlighted.
-Press ENTER/MARK to highlight the first character, then use the ARROW KEYPAD to change the character and move to the next space.
-Press ENTER/MARK when you are done changing the route name, then QUIT to return to the route list. - When finished, press MENU, highlight either 'Edit as Text' to return to the Route Review page, or 'Stop Editing Route' (or press QUIT) to return to the Route List page, then press ENTER/MARK; or just press QUIT.
+Repeat steps 4 and 5 until you have finished defining all route waypoints, then press 'QUIT' or press 'MENU' and select 'Edit As Text' return to the Review Route Page. - 7.
+To change the route name, highlight the default route name and press ENTER/MARK.
+Use the ARROW KEYPAD to change the character and move to the next space.
+Press ENTER/MARK when you have finished changing the route name, press QUIT to return to the route list.